mvolkmann/blog/src/love2d.md

 One way to deploy a LÖVE app to the web is to use {% aTargetBlank "https://github.com/Davidobot/love.js", "love.js" %}.
+This uses {% aTargetBlank "https://emscripten.org/", "Emscripten" %}
+to compile the C code from Lua and LÖVE to WebAssembly so it can be run in web browsers.

 Generate a web application from a LÖVE project in the current directory with the following steps.